 Use digital course materials with ISU Book Store

-For assistance with digital course material needs, conversion from print to digital, or additional support with the RedShelf platform or publisher content, contact Iowa State University Book Store team via:
+For assistance with digital course material needs, conversion from print to digital, or additional support, contact Iowa State University Book Store team via:

-Read the most up-to-date information about publishers, access, and more on the Digital Course Materials ISU Book Store webpage.
+Read the most up-to-date information about publishers, access, and more on the Immediate Access: The Iowa State Digital Content Solution page.

 Collecting assignments is fairly straightforward.
+Use the Assignments tool in Canvas.
 Here are a few things to keep in mind:

 - State expectations, but be ready to allow extensions: In the case of a campus closure or other crisis, some students will undoubtedly have difficulties meeting deadlines.
 Make expectations clear, but be ready to provide more flexibility than you normally would in your class (see Be Flexible).

-- Consider altering the assignment: In many ways, papers are the ideal assignment during times of disruption because they require fewer adjustments compared to other types of assignments.
-Consider using Peer Reviews so that students receive feedback from their classmates while you focus on modifying more challenging assignments to an online format (see Interactive Feedback).
+- Consider altering the assignment: In many ways, papers are the ideal assignment during times of disruption because they require fewer adjustments than other types of assignments.
+Consider using Peer Reviews to receive feedback from their classmates while focusing on modifying more challenging assignments to an online format (see Interactive Feedback and Canvas Peer Review.

 - Require specific filenames: It may sound trivial, but anyone who collects papers electronically knows the pain of getting 20 files named Essay1.docx.
 Give your students a simple file naming convention, for example, FirstnameLastname-Essay1.docx.